coder-mylles/assign3/README.md

 Martin Mylles

 ## Description
-1. This website  is a basic outline of who i basically and just a few hobbies.
+1. This website  that outlines the services of Delani studio
-2. It just gives the basic description of me and the little things that I like
+2. It just gives the basic platform and a sign up page where someone can sign up for the service

 ### Prerequisites
 1. You need to have git installed